Pain in Lower Left Abdomen: 13 Causes (& When to See a Doctor)

 1. Excess gas

-Excess gas is one of the most common causes for abdominal pain.
+Excess gas is one of the most common causes for abdominal pain in general.
 It frequently occurs with constipation, because when hardened stools remain in the intestines for longer periods, intestinal bacteria starts to ferment and more gas is released.
 Learn more about what causes excess gas

 Increase in flatulence can also be caused by swallowing more air, from talking while eating, chewing gum, or drinking pop.